International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 This specification defines a RESTful API over HTTPS for the [Transfer Process Protocol](./transfer.process.protocol.md).

-The OpenAPI definitions for this specification can be accessed [here](TBD).
+The OpenAPI definitions for this specification can be accessed [here](https://app.swaggerhub.com/apis/eclipse-edc-bot/control-api/).

 ## 2 Provider Path Bindings

 ### 2.1 Prerequisites

 1. The `<base>` notation indicates the base URL for a connector endpoint.
-For example, if the base connector URL is `connector.example.com`, the
+For example, if the scheme is `https` and the full hostname is `connector.example.com`, the
-   URL `https://<base>/transfers/request` will map to `https//connector.example.com/transfers/request`.
+   URL `<base>/transfers/request` will map to `https://connector.example.com/transfers/request`.

 2. All request and response messages must use the `application/json` media type.
+Derived media types, e.g., `application/ld+json` may be exposed in addition.

 ### 2.2 TransferError

-In the event of a client request error, the connector must return an appropriate HTTP 4xxx client error code.
+In the event of a client request error, the connector must return an appropriate HTTP 4xx client error code.
 If an error body is returned it must be a [TransferError](./message/transfer-error.json) with the following properties:

 | Field       | Type          | Description                                                 |